-Superior Propane operates in 6 geographical market regions, which are managed by general managers.
-The general managers have direct responsibility for several market and satellite operations, customers, administration and the overall profitability of their geographic business units.
-Superior Propane's 44 larger market centres, are typically located in a rural, industrial or commercial setting on two to five acre parcels of land with propane storage tanks, a cylinder dock, surplus land to store a working supply of customer tanks and cylinders, truck parking, warehouse space for rental equipment, appliance, materials and supplies inventories, an office and an appliance show room.
-These market locations are supplemented by 125 satellite and storage yards.
+Superior Propane operates in six geographical market regions, which are managed by general managers.
+The general managers have direct responsibility for several territories including satellite operations, customers, administration and the overall profitability of their geographic business units.
+Superior Propane's 45 larger territory centres, are typically located in a rural, industrial or commercial setting on two to five acre parcels of land with propane storage tanks, a cylinder dock, surplus land to store a working supply of customer tanks and cylinders, truck parking, warehouse space for rental equipment, appliance, materials and supplies inventories, an office and an appliance show room.
+These territory locations are supplemented by 125 satellite and storage yards.

-These satellite and storage yards are strategically located close to customers to minimize distribution costs and enhance security of supply, particularly during peak winter demand periods when road conditions may be poor and can interrupt efficient distribution.
+The satellite and storage yards are strategically located close to customers to minimize distribution costs and enhance security of supply, particularly during peak winter demand periods when road conditions may be poor and can interrupt efficient distribution.
 The operating area is generally limited to a radius of 80 to 150 kilometres around branch or satellite locations, depending on the nature of the customer base and local road infrastructure.
-Under Superior Propane's business structure, each market maintains a local presence through a market office.
+Under Superior Propane's business structure, each territory maintains a local presence through a territory office.
 Teams are responsible for managing their local business and pursuing local opportunities.
-The market centres are supported by three call centres in Dartmouth, Nova Scotia, Laval, Quebec and Calgary, Alberta, which operate 24 hours a day, 7 days a week.
-The call centres are equipped to assist customers with general inquiries, fuel orders, billing inquiries, service requests and credit and collection issues.
-The market centres are further supported by services provided by Superior Propane's corporate office including, propane supply and transportation, invoicing, credit and collections, business systems and marketing.
-Superior Propane operates from and stores product at 128 owned and 79 locations that are leased from third parties under normal course operating leases.
-See Note 18(i) to the 2006 Annual Consolidated Financial Statements of the Fund.
+The territory centres are supported by six regional operating centres and three sales and administration centres.
+The regional operating centres for each market region are located in Moncton, New Brunswick, Ste Catherines, Quebec, Guelph, Ontario, Winnipeg, Manitoba, Calgary, Alberta and Coquitlam, British Columbia.
+The sales and administration centres are located in Dartmouth, Nova Scotia, Laval, Quebec and Thunder Bay, Ontario.
+The regional operating centers assist existing customers with fuel orders and service requests.
+The sales and administration centres assist new customers with opening an account and existing customers with general inquiries, billing inquiries and credit and collection issues.
+The territory centres are further supported by services provided by Superior Propane's national office including, propane supply and transportation, invoicing, credit and collections, business systems and marketing.
+Superior Propane operates from and stores product at 116 owned and 87 locations that are leased from third parties under normal course operating leases.
+See Note 18(i) to the 2007 Annual Consolidated Financial Statements of the Fund.